 In tutorial we created a point feature type layer from a text file that could be converted to a shapefile.
 This file did not have a unique ID for each location associated with each row’s x,y coordinates, but rather postal codes (that are not necessarily unique).
 In tutorial we will be looking at this dataset in greater detail in regards to its unique ID.
 The data we used were stored in a text format using deliminators such as commas and is often called a generate file.
 In the case of the postal code data – we were generating a point layer (one feature per row of text).
 This concept can be extended to creating lines and polygons from text using the Simple Features Model.

 Creating lines from Points.

-It is possible to create lines from digitizing (connecting points) points, but it is also possible to generate them from points (or vertices).
+It is possible to create lines from digitizing (connecting points) points, but it is also possible to generate a line by connecting points (or vertices).

 generate file for lines:

-This file type is the same as a generate file for points but for lines.
-The first number indicates the start of each individual line by giving it an unique ID (i.e “12″ is the unique ID for the first line).
+This file type is the same as a file for points but for lines.
+The first number indicates the start of each individual line by giving it an unique ID (“9″ and “12″ are the unique IDs for the two lines).
 The rows of numbers after the ID represent , are x,y coordinates (in this case UTM coordinates – we will learn about this later) and the END statement defines the termination of each line as well as the completion of the layer (end of the field).
 These numbers can be brought into GIS software to make shapes (the campus buildings actually).
-Instead of generating these features we are going to use the bear data to create a graphical line that expresses the movement of a bear.
+Instead of generating these features we are going to use bear point data to create a line that expresses the movement of a bear.

 Bear movement from points